joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

 ## Aftership Agent
 The Aftership agent allows you to track your shipment from aftership and emit them into events.
-To be able to use the Aftership API, you need to generate an API Key.
+To be able to use the Aftership API, you need to generate an `API Key`.
 You need a paying plan to use their tracking feature.
 You can use this agent to retrieve tracking data.